• Consultations

 Telomeres are pieces of DNA that are thought to be related to the aging process.
 They are often described as being like the plastic caps at the ends of shoelaces.
 It's thought that shorter telomeres may reflect greater aging and susceptibility to disease.

 To see if telomere shortening was related to having an earlobe crease, Japanese researchers recruited 34 men under age 70 who either had creases in both ears or who didn't.
-They found that men with creases in both ear lobe had shorter telomeres than those who did not have creases.
+They found that men with creases in both ear lobes had shorter telomeres than those who did not have creases.

 Conflicting Earlobe Crease Studies